 Paradoxically, Indonesian media outlets have not at all hesitated to admit the longevity of Stadium’s drug-fuelled hijinks, happily touting the 17 years of impunity which the venue has enjoyed.
 But for some reason which remains a mystery to myself, there has been no demand for prosecutions of law enforcement figures clearly complicit in Stadium’s criminal dealings.
 Surely the greatest ‘revelation’ of the Stadium saga—for those who didn’t already know it—ought to be the fact that Jakarta’s authorities have proactively permitted and enabled hundreds of thousands, possibly millions of revellers, to purchase, share and consume illegal drugs on Stadium’s premises, thus empowering an illicit industry and enriching a shady criminal syndicate somewhere behind-the-scenes—much to the detriment of both state power and the integrity of Indonesia’s brutal drug laws.

-Alas, however, the hysterical nature of Indonedia’s current drug policy discourse, and the state’s vice-like grip on its content criteria, has ensured that sensational reportage with headlines such as “RIP Stadium: Haven for forbidden pleasures”, or “‘Outrageous’ Stadium Nightclub to Shut After Police Death: Basuki”, can safely divert readers’ attention away from the corrupt and futile police practices which have engendered much of Jakarta’s vice industries, so that our heartfelt concerns can be chaperoned, streamlined and transmuted into passive support for a delusionary moral crusade against all (currently illegal) narcotics – which represents the very essence of Indonesia’s drug policy at present, and also underpins the precarious feasibility of Ahok’s shutdown scheme.
+Alas, however, the hysterical nature of Indonedia’s current drug policy discourse, and the state’s vice-like grip on its content criteria, has ensured that sensational reportage with headlines such as “RIP Stadium: Haven for forbidden pleasures”, or “‘Outrageous’ Stadium Nightclub to Shut After Police Death: Basuki”, can safely divert readers’ attention away from the corrupt and futile police practices that have engendered much of Jakarta’s vice industries, so that our heartfelt concerns can be chaperoned, streamlined and transmuted into passive support for a delusionary moral crusade against all (currently illegal) narcotics—which represents the very essence of Indonesia’s drug policy at present, and also underpins the precarious feasibility of Ahok’s shutdown scheme.

 Ahok may have obliterated Jakarta’s most iconic nightclub within weeks of initiating his crackdown, but rest assured he is ultimately bound to fail; not least because police corruption still plagues Indonesia to an astonishing degree, but also because destroying the venues where only a small portion of illegal drugs are currently consumed will not affect the production, supply or demand for those drugs in Indonesia in the long-term.
 As many observers have commented following Stadium’s foreclosure, drug users will simply go somewhere else to take drugs, and will probably end up purchasing them from the same criminal syndicates who previously supplied to Stadium.